anseki/leader-line/README.md

 *Type:* number

-A number determining how long the animation will run.
+A number determining how long (milliseconds) the animation will run.

 ```js
 new LeaderLine(